Jason2866/espWebAndroid/README.md

 ---

-## 🏆 Our Story
+## 🏆 The Story

-Born from the minds of [Melissa LeBlanc-Williams](https://github.com/makermelissa), [Nabu Casa](https://www.nabucasa.com), Adafruit, and now supercharged by Jason2866, ESP32Tool has evolved into the most advanced, browser-based ESP management suite.
-With every update, we push the boundaries of what’s possible for your ESP devices.
+Born from the minds of [Melissa LeBlanc-Williams](https://github.com/makermelissa), Adafruit, Nabu Casa and now supercharged by Jason2866, ESP32Tool has evolved into the most advanced, browser-based ESP management suite.
+With every update, the boundaries are pushed of what’s possible for your ESP devices.

+**Latest updates:**
-**Latest update:** January 2026 – Now with full LittleFS, SPIFFS, and FATFS support, plus file add/delete magic!
-Available as web app, desktop GUI, and standalone CLI.
+December 2025 – Now with full LittleFS, SPIFFS, and FATFS support, plus file add/delete magic!
+Available as web app and desktop GUI.

+January 2026 – Added Android mobile devices support, standalone CLI.

 ---